spantaleev/matrix-docker-ansible-deploy/docs/maintenance-migrating.md

 ## Update `inventory/hosts` file

 Having adjusted DNS records, replace the old server's external IP address on the `inventory/hosts` file with that of the new server.

-**Note**: you can't change the domain after the initial deployment.

 ## Create `matrix` user and group on the new server